 Overall, I think the evening was a great success.
 The staff were helpful and friendly and each participant was given a goodie bag, including a lanyard, button badges, a New Forest cycling map, some dry lube and a puncture repair kit.
-Apparently there are plans afoot to run more events in future, which would be really good.
+Apparently, there are plans afoot to run more events in the future, which would be really good.

 Wednesday 1st February